-attendance listed in another party's disclosure, or the lack of attendance by any party who would be necessary in any way to achieve settlement, must inform the neutral in writing of their contest, simultaneously copying all counsel, no fewer than ten (10) days prior to the date set for the conference.
-The neutral may contact the parties and attempt to resolve the contest but must make a final determination in writing to all parties on attendance requirements no fewer than seven (7) days prior to the date set for the conference.
-The neutral may allow attendance by videoconference, require in-person attendance, or excuse attendance.
-Any party contesting any attendance determination by the neutral may file a motion with the Court no fewer than four (4)

-days prior to the date set for the conference, stating the reasons for the objection to the neutral's determination and providing alternatives for attendance compliance.
+(c) Contesting Attendance.
+Any party contesting the manner of attendance listed in another party's disclosure, or the lack of attendance by any party who would be necessary in any way to achieve settlement, must inform the neutral in writing of their contest, simultaneously copying all counsel, no fewer than ten (10) days before the date set for the conference.
+The neutral may contact the parties and attempt to resolve the contest, but must make a final determination in writing to all parties on attendance requirements no fewer than seven (7) days before the date set for the conference.
+The neutral in person attendance, or excuse attendance.
+Any party contesting any attendance determination by the neutral may file a motion with the Court not later than four (4) prior to the date set for the conference, stating the reasons for the objection to the neutral's determination and providing alternatives for attendance compliance.
 The Court may Order attendance by videoconference, in-person attendance, or excuse attendance; or the Court may enter any other appropriate Order necessary for the attendance of the parties.
 On its own authority, the Court may alter the deadlines set forth this in section.